JustJarvaz/starter-restaurant-reservation-original/README.md

    - the "Finish" button must have a `data-finish-reservation-id={reservation.reservation_id}` attribute, so it can be found by the tests.
    - Clicking the "Finish" button will display the following confirmation: "Is this table ready to seat new guests?
 This cannot be undone."
      - If the user selects "Ok" the system will:
-     - Send a `DELETE` request to `/tables/:table_id/seat/:reservation_id` in order to remove the table assignment.
+     - Send a `DELETE` request to `/tables/:table_id/seat` in order to remove the table assignment.
 The tests do not check the body returned by this request.
-       - the server should return 400 if the table is not occupied, or if the seated `reservation_id` does not match the reservation_id in the url.
+       - the server should return 400 if the table is not occupied.
      - Refresh the list of tables to show that the table is now available.
      - If the user selects "Cancel" no changes are made.

 > **Hint** The end-to-end test waits for the tables list to be refreshed before checking the free/occupied status of the table so be sure to send a GET request to `/tables` to refresh the tables list.

 ### US-6 Reservation Status